aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 # Multi-cluster EKS with ArgoCD

-This example demonstrate how to deploy a single instance of ArgoCD on a central cluster (hub) managing multiple tenant clusters (spokes).
-In this example all spoke clusters get the same configuration for addons deployed from a central ArgoCD.
+This example demonstrates how to deploy a single instance of ArgoCD on a central cluster (hub) managing multiple tenant clusters (spokes).

 ![ArgoCD Multi-Cluster Topology](images/argocd-topology.jpg)
 ![ArgoCD HA/Autoscaling](images/argocd-ha.jpg)
 ## Features

-The following features are highlighted in this example
-- Central and Spoke/Child cluster deployed in different accounts and/or regions.
+- Central and Spoke/Child clusters deployed in different accounts and regions.
 - Central GitOps instance deploying addons and workloads to spoke/child clusters
-- Demonstrate the pattern of spoke/child cluster template terraform module.
+- Demonstrate the pattern of the spoke/child cluster template terraform module.
-- Each spoke/child cluster can elect different set of addons to be installed
+- Each spoke/child cluster can select a different set of addons
-- Demonstrate GitOps Application patterns, app of apps, single app, application-sets.
+- Demonstrate GitOps Application patterns, app of apps, single app, and application-sets.
-- ArgoCD Application Sets using Cluster generator, cluster are label based on environment (ie dev, test, prod)
+- ArgoCD Application Sets using Cluster generator, cluster are labeled based on environment (i.e. dev, test, prod)
-- ArgoCD Ingress configuration with custom domain name, valid ssl certificate thru AWS ACM, and AWS Route 53 DNS configured with external-dns.
-Secure login via Web Ui and CLI using https and grpc (ie. no need to skip ssl verify)
+- ArgoCD Ingress configuration with a custom domain name, valid SSL certificate thru AWS ACM, and AWS Route 53 DNS configured with external-dns.
+Secure login via Web Ui and CLI using HTTPS and grpc (i.e. no need to skip SSL verification)
 - ArgoCD High Availability with Auto-scaling (HPA), controller with multiple replicas for cluster sharding.
-Disable unused components (ie dex server).
+Disable unused components (i.e. dex server).
-- Support for private git repositories and configuration via ssh private key stored in AWS Secret Manager.
+- Support private git repositories and configuration via ssh private key stored in AWS Secret Manager.
-- ArgoCD intial admin password generated and stored in AWS Secret Manager.
+- ArgoCD initial admin password generated and stored in AWS Secret Manager.
 - ArgoCD SSO Login with Amazon Cognito.
-Read section below for instructions on how to setup Amazon Cognito
+Read the section below for instructions on how to setup Amazon Cognito
-- Instructions and `destroy.sh` script to properly destroy clusters in a clean way.
+- Instructions and `destroy.sh` script to cleanly destroy clusters.

 To better understand how ArgoCD works with EKS Blueprints, read the EKS Blueprints ArgoCD [Documentation](https://aws-ia.github.io/terraform-aws-eks-blueprints/latest/add-ons/argocd/)